petrobras/ross/paper/paper.md

 the Finite Element Method [@friswell2010dynamics].
 Disks are assumed to be rigid bodies, thus their strain energy is not taken into account.
 And bearings/seals are included as linear stiffness/damping coefficients.

-Concerning rotordynamics softares, there are some comercial finite element softwares that have a rotordynamic module [@comsol; @ansys], some softwares based on a comercial platform (Matlab) [@madyn; @dynamicsrotating], and others that are independent [@rotorinsa; @trcsoftware].
+Concerning rotordynamics softwares, there are some commercial finite element softwares that have a rotordynamic module [@comsol; @ansys], some softwares based on a commercial platform (Matlab) [@madyn; @dynamicsrotating], and others that are independent [@rotorinsa; @trcsoftware].
 To use these softwares one needs to buy licenses, and they are not intended to be developed in a collaborative public manner.